 - BIS 561b, Advanced Topics in Multicenter Clinical Trials (1 Course Unit)

 - BIS 631a, Topics in Genetic Epidemiology (1 Course Unit)

 - BIS 643b, Theory of Survival Analysis and its Applications (1 Course Unit)

 - BIS 645a, Statistical Methods in Human Genetics (1 Course Unit)

-- CDE 520b, Chronic Disease Genetics and Genomics (1 Course Unit)
+- CDE 520b, Case-based Learning for Genetic and Environmental Diseases (1 Course Unit)

 - CDE 531a, Health and Aging (1 Course Unit)

 - CDE 532b, Epidemiology of Cancer (1 Course Unit)

 - CDE 533a, Topics in Perinatal Epidemiology (1 Course Unit)